 Me: “Oh, you really don’t like the loud music when we go to the play centre? (reflecting) We’ll talk to the daycare workers about how it bothers you then.
 Okay?“

 When my son was first learning to speak, (and still today) I would often have difficulty understanding a few of his words.
 So, I would literally repeat back the sounds I had heard, then he would express them again, and I would repeat them again, until we could finally understand each other.

 A few times he got frustrated that I wasn’t understanding, and I would get frustrated too, but when I stuck with it, it showed him that I was truly interested in what he had to say.

 The bonus here is that when you practise reflecting with your child, you are role-modelling a skill that hopefully your child will naturally come to use as he/she grows up.
 Remember…SPONGE!

 What does this have to do with Friendliness?
 Well, you know that a friend is really listening to you when they are looking at you, nodding, and they can paraphrase what you said.
 It shows they really “got” what you were saying.

 It is just what good listeners do – and good listeners make great friends (and great partners) – don’t they?

 Thanks for being KIND enough to read this post.
 I would truly LOVE to hear what you think about these ideas and if you have any other tips to SHARE – please leave a comment below.
 (Sorry, couldn’t help myself…!)

-To find even more positive parenting tips, follow us on Facebook.
+To find even more positive parenting tips, follow me on Facebook.